-Hours of Direct Caregiver Assistance with Self-Identified Tasks were missing and inconsistent.
+Hours of Direct Caregiver Assistance with Self-Identified Tasks

 The Caregiver Assistance Log (see Appendix B) was used to measure the amount of assistance each resident required to complete their self-identified tasks over a 2-week period.
-In Year 1, the average minutes of direct caregiver assistance for each resident's task was approximately 33.8 minutes, while the average minutes of direct caregiver assistance in Year 3

-20 EFFECTIVE TECHNOLOGY-SUPPORTED INDEPENDENT LIVING was approximately 5.33 minutes.
-The caregivers' level of assistance was not included as the data
+In Year 1, the average minutes of direct caregiver assistance for each resident's task was approximately 33.8 minutes, while the average minutes of direct caregiver assistance in Year 3 was approximately 5.33 minutes.
+The caregivers' level of assistance was not included as the data were missing and inconsistent.